International Student Insurance Requirements

 The following procedure applies to international students on an F-1 or J-1 visa attending Elgin Community College.

 For the purposes of this procedure, Elgin Community College will use the following definition of terms:

 - International student: An international student is any student attending Elgin Community College on an F-1 visa who has been issued a Form I-20 endorsed by the institution or on a J-1 visa who has been issued a DS-2019 by the institution.
 This includes F-1 students enrolled on a full-time, authorized Reduced Course Load, or on Optional Practical Training.

-This does not include F-1 students who are attending another Student Exchange Visitor Program (SEVP)-approved school and enroll at Elgin Community College during the summer semester or as part of a concurrent enrollment agreement.
+This does not include F-1 students attending another Student Exchange Visitor Program (SEVP)-approved school and enroll at Elgin Community College during the summer semester or as part of a concurrent enrollment agreement.

 - Dependents: A dependent is defined as the spouse, partner, or child of any international student on an F-2 or J-2 visa.

 - Initial student: An international student attending Elgin Community College on a college-endorsed Form I-20 or DS-2019 who is in ‘Initial,’ ‘Transfer Pending,’ or ‘Reinstatement Requested’ status in Student Exchange Visitor Information System (SEVIS) is an initial student.
 International students in their first semester/session at the college meet this definition.
 This includes students with an approved Change of Status application.

 - Continuing student: Any international student attending Elgin Community College on a college-endorsed Form I-20 or DS-2019 in ‘Active’ status in SEVIS is a continuing student.
 International students beyond their first semester/session at the college meet this definition.

 - Reduced Course Load: A temporary, authorized drop below a full course of study for an international student in accordance with Title 8 Code of Federal Regulations (CFR) 214.2(f)(6)(iii)-(iv).